 Sit, Stay, Heal: Pet Therapy at CHOP

 Meet SSD Dilly, CHOP’s first full-time trained facility dog.
 His job is to ease anxiety and reduce stress for young patients throughout the hospital.
-The 2-year-old yellow Labrador came to CHOP last summer after being raised and trained by Susquehanna Service Dogs, a program of Keystone Human Services.
+The 2-year-old yellow Labrador came to CHOP in the summer of 2020 after being raised and trained by Susquehanna Service Dogs, a program of Keystone Human Services.
 Dilly is now part of CHOP’s Child Life team.
-He comes to CHOP five days a week and – in partnership with his designated handler, Elizabeth Olsen, MS, CCLS, Advanced Child Life Specialist – he helps children as they undergo physical, occupational and speech therapy, as well as certain medical procedures.
+He comes to CHOP five days a week and – in partnership with his designated handler, Elizabeth Olsen, MS, CCLS, Advanced Child Life Specialist – and helps children as they undergo physical, occupational and speech therapy, as well as certain medical procedures.
 Therapists say Dilly often knows just what patients need – help taking a pill, support to keep calm during a medical intervention, or a good excuse to get out of bed for a walk.

 Unlocking the Key to Elijah’s Illness